greenshark007/healmenu/README.md

 # healmenu
-# you can foor and damage healen
+# you can food and damage healen